 How do you know when a wrongful death claim is applicable to your case?
 Here are 3 instances:

 - When the victim dies as a result of medical malpractice

 - When the victim is involved in a fatal car accident caused by negligence

 - When the victim is intentionally killed

 The surviving family members are able to collect different types of damages once they conclude that the death of their loved one was due to a wrongful act.
 This can include compensatory damages for lost wages, medical bills, burial expenses, and more.

 For more information and frequently asked questions about wrongful death cases.
-Gower Reddick can help you and your family through a difficult time.
+Gower Law PLC can help you and your family through a difficult time.
 Contact us today to schedule a free consultation.